 Borderless friction reduction: or How the West was Won

 With only smalls grains of salt needed, we can expand our heuristic around the small jump/big jump fitness landscape much further.
-This elitist, culturally insensitive, impossible to prove empirically, story goes something like:
+This elitist, culturally insensitive, and impossible to prove empirically story goes something like:

 A small portion of the European population was enticed by an entire "new" continent of natural resources.
 The jump across the abyss to a new local fitness peak required massive sacrifice.
 Not only did they risk death by crossing the Atlantic ocean on rickety sailboats, they often gave up their life savings for a ticket, or worse subjugated themselves into indentured servitude to make the trip.

 Fast forward century or so and the process repeats again, this time leaving everything behind on the east coast of the United States to risk it all crossing the country in a rickety wagon in search of rich farm land and literal gold.